lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

         1.12328e-06       0.01          0          0      1e+24      1e+24

-If it is contained within the file ``"two_apec.xcm"``, it can be used to create a :class:`~soxs.spectra.Spectrum` like this:
+If it is contained within the file ``"two_apec.xcm"``, it can be used to create a :class:`~soxs.spectra.base.Spectrum` like this:

 .. code-block:: python